dfrnt-com/gatsby-starter-mdx-remote-hello-world/README.md

   Gatsby's hello-world starter
 </h1>

-Kick off your project with this hello-world boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Kick off your project with this Remote MDX hello-world boilerplate for sourcing MDX from remote sources and adapt to your needs.
+This starter ships with the main Gatsby configuration files you might need to get up and running fast with the blazing fast app generator for React.

+Getting remote sourcing plugins in place is some work, and for proving the remote MDX functionality, we can create such nodes programmatically.
+To make it easier to learn and do things step by step.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._